GeorgeWebDevCy/jcc-gateway-for-givewp/readme.txt

 4. Click on `Activate plugin`

 == Changelog ==

+= 1.0.2: September 24, 2025 =
+* Prevent fatal errors in GiveWP 3.0+ by always storing a valid currency code with JCC donations and normalising incoming form data.
+* Automatically backfill the currency for historical JCC donations that were saved without a currency value.

 = 1.0.1: September 24, 2025 =
 * Improve compatibility with multilingual forms by detecting the correct language when redirecting donors to JCC.